-Asthma affects around 339 million people around the world and kills as many as 1000 people every day, according to the Global Asthma Report 2018.
+Asthma affects around 339 million people around the world and kills as many as 1000 people every day, according to the Global Asthma Report.

-In Australia, one in nine people – around 2.7 million – have been diagnosed with the condition and the estimated cost in 2015 was $28 billion or $11,740 per person with asthma.
+In Australia, one in nine people – around 2.7 million – have been diagnosed with the condition and the estimated cost is $28 billion or about $11,700 per person with asthma.

-On World Asthma Day, is there a game-changer on the horizon?
+Is there a game changer on the horizon?

-While allergies, pollens and storms are known triggers, researchers at Melbourne University have found a common household substance that can increase the risk of asthma by 26 per cent.
+While allergies, pollens and storms are known triggers, researchers at Melbourne University say a common household substance can increase the risk of asthma by 26 per cent.

-Dr John Burgess, research fellow at the Centre for Epidemiology and Biostatistics at Melbourne University, says mould is a key trigger.
+Dr John Burgess, research fellow at the allergy and lung health unit at Melbourne University, says mould is a key trigger.

 Writing in The Conversation, he says: “It’s hard to escape indoor mould.
 It’s unsightly, but the bigger problem is that it can harm your lungs.”

 Detailing his findings, published in the journal Respirology, Dr Burgess says indoor mould can increase the risk of active asthma, even in those who don’t have an allergy to mould.